opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 For me at least, this was a bold move.
 But it shouldn't have seemed so, we knew all of our endpoints were acceptance-tested, including every supported API call.
 My primary worry was how we were going to nail down the exact cause of bugs with no code-level testing.
 This turned out to be nowhere near as bad as I expected.

+> We knew all of our endpoints were acceptance-tested, including every supported API call.

 ## What just happened?
-I like to visualise this as if I was building [a giant arch](http://en.wikipedia.org/wiki/Gateway_Arch).
-At first, you build a temporary structure with scaffholding (the unit and integration tests), then as time goes on you construct a hardened permanent structure (the software).
+I like to visualise this as if we were building [a giant arch](http://en.wikipedia.org/wiki/Gateway_Arch).
+At first, you build a temporary structure with scaffolding (the unit and integration tests), then as time goes on you construct a hardened permanent structure (the software).
 On top of the software, you layer your [structural integrity monitors](http://en.wikipedia.org/wiki/Structural_health_monitoring) (acceptance tests).
-Eventually, there is no need for the scaffholding any more, time to punch it out of the middle!
+Eventually, there is no need for the scaffolding any more; the structure is self-supporting, and future modifications can rely on this&mdash;time to punch out the middle!

 ## Was it worth it?
 Unequivocally, yes.
 Since making this decision, we have been unhindered by our tests, and they are back to being a much loved part of the project.
 We have had no problems that would have been caught by unit tests, and we can still do TDD with our acceptance tests.
 In addition, I think removing the crutch of unit tests may have improved our discipline somewhat: _it keeps us thinking in the context of the end-user at all times, so we never spend time working on a feature that isn't directly useful to our consumers._

+> It keeps us thinking in the context of the end-user at all times, so we never spend time working on a feature that isn't directly useful to our consumers.

 ## YMWMCV
-Of course, every project is unique (just like every other project), so your mileage will most certainly vary.
-We were working on a stateless facade over a small but crucial subset of the business&mdash;making reservations.
+Of course, every project is unique (just like every other project), so _your mileage will most certainly vary._ We were working on a stateless facade over a small but crucial subset of the business&mdash;making reservations.
 For relatively small, stateless projects, this approach has worked brilliantly.
 However, when things do go wrong at development time, they could be at any layer in the stack, and you often need to attach a debugger to find out what happened.
 This is less than ideal, but in our case was a very cost-effective compromise.

 The upshot, for me at least, is that you shouldn't be afraid to shirk convention when the project demands it.
 By really analysing what each part of your project is doing, you can cut the cruft, helping you move faster _without_ breaking stuff.

+> By really analysing what each part of your project is doing, you can cut the cruft, helping you move faster _without_ breaking stuff.